 Moda Partners, Inc.

-During his more than 15 years in the health insurance industry, Jason has become widely recognized as a thought leader and civic influencer, deeply committed to helping communities transform the way they provide and pay for healthcare.
-He currently serves as Vice President of Strategic Market Development at Moda Partners, headquartered in Portland, Oregon.
+During more than 15 years in the health insurance industry, Jason has become widely recognized as a thought leader and civic influencer, deeply committed to helping communities transform the way they provide and pay for healthcare.
+He currently serves as vice president of sales and strategic market development at the Moda family of companies, headquartered in Portland, Oregon.

-Prior to moving into this role, Jason served as Moda’s Director of Alaska Sales and Service.
-He earned a bachelor's degree in English from the University of Alaska Fairbanks (UAF) in 2005, a Master of Business Administration in 2013 from the University of Alaska Southeast and is a past President of the UAF Alumni Association.
+Prior to moving into this role, Jason served as Moda’s director of Alaska sales and service.
+He earned a bachelor's in English from the University of Alaska Fairbanks, a master’s in business administration from the University of Alaska Southeast, and is a past president of the UAF Alumni Association.